wagtail/wagtail/docs/advanced_topics/accessibility_considerations.rst

 In both rich text and custom StreamField blocks, it’s sometimes easy for editors to create a heading block but not add any content to it.
 If this is a problem for your site,

-- Add validation rules to those fields, making sure the page can’t be saved with the empty headings, for example by using the :doc:`/topics/streamfield` ``CharBlock`` which is required by default.
+- Add validation rules to those fields, making sure the page can’t be saved with the empty headings, for example by using the :doc:`StereamField </topics/streamfield>` ``CharBlock`` which is required by default.
-- Consider adding similar validation rules for rich text fields. (`#4223 <https://github.com/wagtail/wagtail/issues/4223>`_)
+- Consider adding similar validation rules for rich text fields (`#4223 <https://github.com/wagtail/wagtail/issues/4223>`_).

 Additionally, you can hide empty heading blocks with CSS: